ezraai/job2docker/README.md

 Change the package, build, and deploy paths to point to where you cloned this repo.

-You need to create The `job_zip_target_dir`.
+You need to create the `job_zip_target_dir`.
 It is a working directory that will hold the modified job tgz file.

 ````bash
 mkdir -p ${HOME}/containerized